lotov/lcode3d/docs/overview/problem.rst

    respectively.

-   The transverse fields are actually obtained by solving the Helmholtz equation with mixed boundary conditions (so refer to :doc:`../tour/Ez`, :doc:`../tour/ExEyBxBy` and :doc:`../tour/Bz` for the equations that we *really* solve).
+   The transverse fields are actually obtained by solving the Helmholtz equation with mixed boundary conditions, and then doing some more magic on top of that
+   (so refer to :doc:`../tour/Ez`, :doc:`../tour/ExEyBxBy` and :doc:`../tour/Bz`
+   for the equations that we *really* solve).